Guide to the ROTC Program

 Learn more about our editorial process

-Students can begin ROTC even earlier, as many high schools offer Junior ROTC (JROTC) programs.
-In addition to leading to officer positions in the military, these programs teach soft skills like leadership, teamwork, and dedication.
-Even if you don't plan on a lifelong military career, these skills can increase your odds of success in almost any field.
+You can begin ROTC even earlier, as many high schools offer Junior ROTC (JROTC) programs.
+In addition to leading to officer positions in the military, these programs teach important soft skills like leadership, teamwork, and dedication.
+Even if you don’t plan on a lifelong military career, these skills can increase your odds of success in almost any field.

-What Is ROTC?
+What Is the ROTC Program?

-The acronym stands for "Reserve Officer' Training Corps," and the program was created after the passage of the National Defense Act of 1916, which created both the ROTC and JROTC programs.
-This allowed high schools and colleges to obtain military training instructors and funding from a single ROTC organization.
+ROTC stands for Reserve Officers’ Training Corps.
+The program was created after the passage of the National Defense Act of 1916, which led to the establishment of both the ROTC and JROTC programs.
+This allowed high schools and colleges to get military training instructors and funding from a single organization.

 Why Join an ROTC Program?

-There are many reasons to explore JROTC and ROTC programs.
-Some students join to fulfill the personal goal of following in the footsteps of a family member.
-Some join for the professional opportunities they have upon graduation.
-Others are drawn to ROTC programs out of patriotism and a desire to serve their country.
+Some students join ROTC to follow in the footsteps of a family member.
+Some join for the professional opportunities you get after graduating.
+Finally, some are drawn to ROTC out of patriotism and a desire to serve their country.

 • A structured path to a career after college

-• Specialized professional training for military officer positions after college
+• Specialized professional training for military officer positions

 • Long-term career guidance and continued professional education